MelCagape4/MultiTools/README.md

                 break

-- Populate the database using imports from SCV files (Run the files below in sequence):
+L) Populate the database using imports from SCV files (IMPORT the files below in sequence):
 SysConfig-xx.csv = Configurations
 LogFile-xx.csv = LogFiles
 Environment-xx.csv = Environments